rcarmo/imapbackup/README.md

 * Optionally compresses the result files on the fly (and can append to them).
 Only available in Python 2.x
 * Is completely and utterly free (distributed under the MIT license).

+## Features only in Python3

+* Track message IDs for every single folder in a dedicated sqlite3 database instead of reading them from the mailbox files.

 ## Requirements

 Python 2.x : `imapbackup.py` should work on Python 2.5 or any other 2.x version without any extra dependencies whatsoever.